Israel arrests 4 Palestinian fugitives who escaped prison

 While he has been linked to attacks on Israelis, he also was well known for giving frequent media interviews and for a friendship he once had with an Israeli woman.
 Zubeidi over the years had received amnesty and taken college courses and was active in a West Bank theater movement before he was re-arrested in 2019 on suspicions of involvement in attacks.

-Photos released by police showed Zubeidi, handcuffed and wearing a white head band, being led away by two police officers.
+Photos released by police showed Zubeidi, handcuffed and wearing a white blindfold, being led away by two police officers.

 In a statement, police said that Israeli security forces, including the military, have been working “around the clock” to catch the fugitives.